Expandable House : Things to note from planning to moving in

 Weatherproofing and Sealing Reinforcement

-A well-maintained container home can maintain its resale value just like a traditional home.
+A well-maintained it can maintain its resale value just like a traditional home.
 It's relatively easy to resell, and a major advantage is that it can be loaded onto a truck and shipped almost anywhere.
-However, before purchasing, you should inquire whether the container home is suitable for the local climate.
+However, before purchasing, you should inquire whether the expandable house is suitable for the local climate.
 If not, inquire about any modifications that may be required to adapt it to the intended location.
 UVO's related products have excellent adaptability and can provide corresponding solutions according to different climatic conditions, helping container houses to better adapt to the environment, thereby ensuring their value preservation to a certain extent.

 Congratulations on moving in!